aUniqueUser/TF2-RPC/README.md

 ##### Is this VAC safe?

 Yes.
-It does not mess with any of your TF2 files and runs independent of Team Fortress 2.
+It does not mess with any of your TF2 game files and runs independent of Team Fortress 2.
 It simply hooks onto the `console.log` file and processes the console output, then matches it up to events.

 ##### It keeps saying there is no log file found!